Bors-magedao/mage-docs/pages/how-to-use-mage-labs.md

 4. **Set Initial Liquidity**: Provide an initial deposit of both tokens.
 The platform's UI will guide you to provide an equal value of each token to establish the liquidity node.
 5. **Confirm Pool Creation**: Review all the details, including the selected fee tier and the initial liquidity amount.
 Confirm the transaction in your wallet.
 The liquidity node will be created on the Solana Mainnet.

-Once the liquidity node is live, it will be tradable through Mage Labs' routing program and accessible across the Solana ecosystem once key strategic aggregator integrations have been finalized.
+Once the liquidity node is live, it will be tradable through Mage Labs routing program and accessible across the Solana ecosystem once key strategic aggregator integrations have been finalized.

 ---